jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ![Core microbiome Upset plots at genus and species level for Nt and RefSeq databases](05-images/Figure_R28_SFC_CoreMicrobiome_UpSetPlots/FigureSXX-CoreMicrobiome_UpSetR_combined.png)

 **Figure R28 | UpSet plot showing the number of taxa shared across each host genus combination for NCBI nt (top) and custom NCBI RefSeq (bottom) and genus (left) and species (right).** Note that for the custom RefSeq database plots, a control group as a 'core' microbiome is displayed as at the corresponding minimum support value.
 However these taxa remain unique to the control samples only, which does not exist at the same threshold for the nt database.
 Plots are generated from MALT aligned and MEGAN exported OTU tables to each database; filtered for putative laboratory contaminants, badly preserved samples and a minimum support value for microbial taxa of 0.7 (genus level) and 0.4 (species level).
 Taxa are considered core to a host genus if taxon is present in 50% of individuals of each population, and >= 66% of the populations to a given host.
+Note the the difference between this figure and Figure 2 of the main manuscript is the retention here of _Mycobacterium_, which was excluded post-hoc (and thus excluded from Figure 2), and from subsequent the downstream core microbiome analysis, given that section R10.1.4 shows it is a pervasive likely contaminant.

 ---